kellazo/2DEngine/README.md

 .
 Version 0.5
 - You can create orthogonal maps with Tiled software and can load into the engine.
 Just open config.xml and change the name hello.tmx for your map name.
+.
+Version 0.6
+- You can Load Isometric Maps
+- Add functions to know as ortogonal and isometric persepctive his tile MapToworld and WorldToMap